To add content, ask questions.

 - Dates

-Dates vocabulary in Spanish, including how to express days, months, years, and ordinal numbers for telling dates and talking about birthdays.
+Dates vocabulary in Spanish, covering how to say months, days, and ordinal numbers to talk about dates naturally.

 - Seasons